cansyl/CROssBAR/README.md

 In response to a query started by the user, the input containing the search term(s) and the components that have a biological relationship with this input (e.g. a signalling pathway, of which the searched protein is a member, or a disease known to occur as a result of a mutation in the protein sought, or target proteins known to interact with the searched drug molecule) are extracted from the CROssBAR database via the API.
 For the arrangement of components/terms on graphs, CROssBAR-layout is developed, in which biological components of a specific type are placed on circular points within fixed radii.

-For CROssBAR Web-Service use-cases please visit [CROssBAR_Web-Service folder](https://github.com/cansyl/CROssBAR/tree/master/CROssBAR_Web-service).
+For CROssBAR Web-Service data exploration examples please visit [CROssBAR_Web-Service folder](https://github.com/cansyl/CROssBAR/tree/master/CROssBAR_Web-service).

 ## COVID-19 Knowledge Graphs